Top List of User Agents for Web Scraping & Tips

-Using an incorrect user agent when scraping or not applying some related best practices is a recipe for getting blocked.
-To solve that, you'll find here the best user agents list for scraping and some tips to use them.
+Using an incorrect User Agent when scraping or not applying some related best practices is a recipe for getting blocked.
+To solve that, you'll find here a list of the best User Agents for scraping and some tips on how to use them.

 What Is a User Agent?

-While different structures and information are contained, most web browsers tend to follow the same format:
+While the User Agent contains different information, most web browsers follow the same structural format:

 Mozilla/5.0 (<system-information>) <platform> (<platform-details>) <extensions>